Calatayud-Digital-Solutions/hide-branding-tawk.to/README.md

 3. Identifies all chat iframes on the page
 4. Safely injects the styles into each iframe's document
 5. Includes error handling for cross-origin restrictions
+6. Sets up an interval to periodically reapply styles, ensuring they persist even if the chat widget refreshes

 ## Customization